habibanalytics/Design-Analysis-Of-Algorithms/Intoduction/Algorithms.md

 We use **Asymtotic Analysis** to Check the efficiency and correctness of algorithm allowing us to think independently of hardware and programminng language

 ### correctness and efficiency
-where correctness means that a right result is obtained for all possible problem instances (size of the data structure, state of the input — sorted, unsorted, random, nearly-sorted etc), while efficiency means how the time and computer resources needed to successfully carry out the algorithm
+**Correctness** means that a right result is obtained for all possible problem instances (size of the data structure, state of the input — sorted, unsorted, random, nearly-sorted etc)

 Algorithm resulting in correct answer or best answer (Perfect algorithms take a lot of time)

+**Efficiency** means how the time and computer resources needed to successfully carry out the algorithm

 Algorithm that gives good but not best result in minimum time.

-Case Scenerios to know about:
+We can have three cases to analyze an algorithm:

 *	#### Best case